Before diving into this piece, I suggest reading my Introduction to the Chakras and posts about the first and second

 - As this becomes comfortable, shorten each breath and do the sequence more quickly.
 The breathing should be loud and fast.

 Breath of fire is a strong and, sometimes, challenging pranayama.
 Start with short, slow periods of practise.
 Try it for one minute and gradually increase the length and speed over time.

 4. Zesty essential oils

 Citrus oils, such as orange, grapefruit and lime support the health of this chakra.
 These oils help strengthen, detox and invigorate the digestive system.

-But my favourite oil to bring balance to this chakra has to be bergamot.
+But my favourite oil to balance the third chakra has to be bergamot.
 Extracted from the delicate rind, bergamot essential oil has a sweet citrus aroma that is both calming and uplifting.
 Known as the oil of self-love, self-worth and self-acceptance, bergamot supports the processing and release of:

 - fears of failure